Just-Feeshy/JTC-2/README.md

 ```
 haxelib install hmm
 ```
-3. Go to the your mod's directory ib the terminal and setup `hmm` with:
+3. Go to your mod's directory in the terminal and setup `hmm` with:
 ```
 haxelib run hmm install
 ```